Weismatten (2055m), trail 2

 The Queen’s Tea Pavilion

-Next to the hut stands an ancient construction, currently not accessible, that people tend to underestimate: the wooden part above the stone basement is none other than the tea pavilion of Queen Margaret of Savoy, which was originally located at Villa Margherita (current seat of the municipality), and which was moved up here in the 1950s, first as a hunting lodge and then as a bar/restaurant, which remained in operation until the opening of the Mollino lodge.
+Next to the refuge stands an ancient building, currently inaccessible, which tends to be underestimated: the wooden part above the stone base is none other than Queen Margherita of Savoy’s tea pavilion, which was originally located at Villa Margherita (now the town hall) and was moved up here in the 1950s, first as a hunting lodge and then as a bar/restaurant, which remained in operation until the opening of the Mollino refuge.
 We hope it will soon be restored and enhanced as it deserves.

-Two trails start at this point (which can also be reached, of course, via a convenient quarter-hour or so chairlift ride): the challenging 1A, which leads up to the lakes of Frudière, and the most affordable 3A leading up to Punta Regina, the surely most popular destination for hikers in this area.
+At this point (which can also be reached via a convenient 15-minute chairlift ride), two trails begin: the challenging 1A, which leads to the Frudière lakes, and the more accessible 3A, which leads to Punta della Regina , undoubtedly the most popular destination for hikers in this area.